 The Company's operations are subject to a number of factors that can affect its operating results and financial condition.
-Such factors include, but are not limited to: the results of clinical testing and trial activities of the Company's products, the Company's ability to raise capital, any changes in the regulatory environment and FDA requirements for approval within the dyslipidemia field, the Company's ability to obtain regulatory approval to market its products, competition from products manufactured and sold or being developed by other companies, the price of, and demand for, Company products, the Company's ability to negotiate favorable licensing or other manufacturing and marketing agreements for its products, and other factors listed under the heading "Risk Factors" elsewhere in this report.
+Such factors include, but are not limited to: the results of clinical testing and trial activities of the Company's products, the Company's ability to raise capital, any changes in the regulatory environment and FDA requirements for approval within the dyslipidemia field, the Company's ability to obtain regulatory approval to market its products, competition from products manufactured and sold or being developed by other companies, the price of, and demand for, Company products, the Company's ability to negotiate favorable licensing or other manufacturing and marketing agreements for its products, and other factors listed under the heading "Risk Factors" elsewhere in this report and other reports that the Company files with the Securities and Exchange Commission.